 It took us about another hour to reach the summit.
 The views from the first viewpoint are ok.

 The hike down was the hardest part for me, as it always is.
 I don’t mind going up, but coming down hurts my knees.
 I just took it as slowly as I needed to.
 Thank goodness those steep steps had handrails.
 I used them to lower myself down.
 I slowed my group down, but not hugely.
 By about halfway down, it was getting very hot and my legs were getting more wobbly.
+This is why you NEED all that water and proper shoes.
 I didn’t hugely enjoy the last quarter and was very glad to be finished!
 I tipped my guide $10US – I resented doing so but have lived in America too long not to do it!

 - In summary: